ahf-z/Heart-Failure-Analysis-and-Predictive-Modeling/README.md

 ### Final Notebook Overview:

-- A **final notebook** has been created to give a comprehensive overview of all the analyses conducted throughout the project.
+- A **final notebook** has been created to give a comprehensive overview of all the analyses conducted throughout the project in the presentation folder.
 This notebook provides a summary of each notebook used in the project, allowing for a structured walkthrough of the data preprocessing, EDA, regression modeling, and clustering processes.
 It serves as a consolidated reference for understanding the overall analysis and results.

 ---